Their entitlement mentality is driving away applicants and employees.

 Everyone has their own individual reasons for taking out loans, most of them use them to pay expenses for family and loved ones out of compassion and love.
-Are you telling me that your looking down on someone with integrity and employable skills because they simply chose to help a loved one over paying the interest on student loan payments?
+Are you telling me that you are looking down on someone with integrity and employable skills because they simply chose to help a loved one over paying off the interest?
+According to the Washington Post 52% of Americans have low credit scores because of medical debt, why are you judging others based on that flawed metric?
 Are you really that callous and unsympathetic that you can’t relate to them?
 Do you even care about the well being of your own employees when they get sick or do you demand they work to infect other employees?

 The responsibility of an employer is not only to make profits, but it’s to reinvest in their community starting with their workers.
 If you pay your workers a decent wage and invest in the business, they will not leave and you have higher employee satisfaction lowering turnover rates.
 By investing in your company and paying your employees above the minimum wage you will be fostering a work environment that is less stressful, encourages more cooperation, and shows that you respect your workers as much as your family.

 Scripted Interview & No Call Backs